Adityas3111N/Linkedin_Insights/README.md

 ---

-## Core Interview Talking Points
+## Architecture & Performance Decisions

-1. **Pragmatic Layered Architecture**
+1. **Layered Decoupling**
-   - We decoupled SQL transactions from business logic.
-If we migrate from MySQL to PostgreSQL or SQLite, we only swap or update the Repository layer.
+   - Database transactions are separated from business logic.
+If we migrate from MySQL to PostgreSQL or SQLite, only the Repository layer changes.
 The Service layer, routers, and application logic remain completely untouched.

 2. **In-Memory & DB Caching**
-   - Scraping is I/O heavy and slow.
-We use two layers of caching: 1) local database storage, and 2) a short-lived (5-minute TTL) in-memory cache at the router layer.
-This keeps response times sub-millisecond for popular pages and limits unnecessary network requests.
+   - Scraping is I/O heavy.
+We use local database storage combined with a short-lived (5-minute TTL) in-memory cache at the router layer to keep response times sub-millisecond for popular requests and protect against redundant network calls.

 3. **Connection Management**
-   - I used FastAPI's dependency injection (`Depends(get_db)`) to inject SQLAlchemy sessions.
-It's written as a Python generator (`yield`), which guarantees that SQLAlchemy sessions are cleanly closed (`db.close()`) after a request finishes, even if the API route raises an unhandled exception.
+   - FastAPI's dependency injection (`Depends(get_db)`) manages database sessions as a generator (`yield`).
+This guarantees that SQLAlchemy sessions are cleanly closed (`db.close()`) after a request finishes, preventing connection leaks.